lincolncpp/grape2d/README.md

 [![license](https://img.shields.io/github/license/lincolncpp/grape2d.svg)](https://github.com/lincolncpp/grape2d/blob/master/LICENSE)
 ===

-Grape2D is a open-source 2D game engine with focus in performance and simplicity written in C++.
+Grape2D is an open-source 2D game engine with focus in performance and simplicity written in C++.
 It supports Linux and Windows and interacts with hardware using [SDL](https://www.libsdl.org/)

 ## Getting started
 If you want to compile it in Windows, you will need to install [MingW](http://www.mingw.org/)